vanamalimatha123/GCPProject121/README.md

-- 🔭 I’m currently working on **Decommissions & Cloud Migration Projects**
+- 🔭 I’m currently working on **Decommissions VMAX Array & Cloud Migration Projects**

 - 🌱 I’m currently learning **Cloud Certifications like GCP , AZURE & AWS**

-- 👯 I’m looking to collaborate and Work on the cloud.
+- 👯 I’m looking to collaborate and work on the cloud.

 - 🤝 I’m looking for help with cloud certifications.